Why You Really Need A Toner in Your Skincare Routine

 When you wash your face, your cleanser strips your skin of its natural oils and makes your face alkaline.
 Once you use a toner and your pH level is balanced, your skin accepts serums, essences, and creams much more effectively.

 How do you use toner?

-After you wash your face with your regular face wash or soap, apply a few drops of toner to a cotton pad and gently apply all over your face.
+After you wash your face with cleanser, apply a few drops of toner to a cotton pad or your bare fingertips and gently apply all over your face.
 Let it soak in, and then follow with your essence, serum, or face cream.